-NPC represents the best of both worlds for parent Novartis AG: It is part of the global Novartis Pharmaceuticals division, which accounts for more than 55% of the parent company's annual revenues, and it is also a major player in the US market, which is Novartis' largest geographic segment accounting for about a third of sales.
+NPC represents the best of both worlds for parent Novartis AG: It is part of the global Novartis Pharmaceuticals division, which accounts for more than half of the parent company's annual revenues, and it is also a major player in the US market, which is Novartis' largest geographic segment.

 Most of NPC's preclinical research efforts are conducted through US-based affiliate Novartis Institutes for BioMedical Research (NIBR), while clinical-stage development programs are conducted at Novartis sites around the globe.

-The company widens its offerings in the US market through a number of methods including internal research programs, licensing agreements, and acquisitions.
+NPC widens its offerings in the US market through a number of methods including internal research programs, licensing agreements, and acquisitions.
 In 2015, the company received approval from the US FDA for its Cosentyx product for the treatment of moderate-to-severe plaque psoriasis in adults eligible for systemic therapy (drug absorbed through the bloodstream) or phototherapy (light therapy).
-In 2014, the FDA approved its Signifor long-acting release (LAR) product for injectable suspension, for intramuscular use, for treating patients with acromegaly where surgery is ineffective or not an option.
-That year Novartis also received FDA approval for its Xolair product for the treatment of a chronic hives illness -- chronic idiopathic urticaria (CIU).

 As part of its parent's efforts to focus on eye care, generics, and innovative pharmaceuticals, NPC remains a vital part of Novartis' growth strategy.
 One area of growing interest is oncology; in 2015 Novartis acquired certain cancer-fighting products and pipeline compounds from